kineticstoolkit/kineticstoolkit_doc/src/filters_butter.md

 ## Low-pass filter

-The default setting for [ktk.filters.butter](api/ktk.filters.butter.rst) is to apply a low-pass, no-lag filter of order 2.
+The default setting for {{ktk_filters_butter}} is to apply a low-pass, no-lag filter of order 2.
 To filter with a cut-off frequency of 20 Hz:

 ```{code-cell} ipython3
 ts_filtered = ktk.filters.butter(ts_noisy, fc=20)